TeraWatt-EcoWatt2050/MIKE_add_turbines/README.md

 The supplementary script Prep_CSV_File.m can take just X and Y coordinates and a MIKE .mesh file and produce the input file required for the main script.

 Testing has been done with MIKE 2012.
 Later versions may work - at least until there are substantial changes to the turbine functionality - but no promises.
 If you use it with a later version, please let me know what happens!
+(EDIT Jan 2019: Script has been reported to work in MIKE 2017.)

 If you use it in a project that leads to a report or publication I would appreciate credit and, if appropriate, a citation for the following paper